 IRS explained that its new asserted value is based on a valuation by expert Mr. Anson and Mr. Nimmer and increased the Estate tax deficiency of the value of this asset.

 IRS’s total valuation has decreased by $482,088,436, from the initial notice of deficiency.
-However the Estate did not accept these figures.
-And for this reason everything got on hold and went on trial.
-As we already mentioned in the previous blog, there are some items, like Encino, few cars and Neverland that have been adjusted, and although both real Estates and cars have had an increase in value, the relevant penalties were lifted.
-But the difference in the amounts were within the IRS penalties parameters.
+However, the Estate did not accept these figures.
+And for this reason, everything got on hold and went on trial.
+As we already mentioned in the previous blog, there are some items, like Encino, few cars, and Neverland that have been adjusted, and although both real Estates and cars have had an increase in value, the relevant penalties were lifted.
+But the difference in the amounts was within the IRS penalties parameters.

 Let’s assume the judge is going to accept the revised IRS values and the Estate would pay taxes over these new IRS revised values, MJ Estate still have a huge problem with the penalties.

 - MIJAC – actual value by IRS is 114,263,615.00 Usd. and we have $2,207,351.00 for MJ Estate